-NPHS-GMC tries to deal fairly with each staff member.
+The Behavioral Wellness Center at Girard tries to deal fairly with each staff member.
 In keeping with this goal, the intern is provided a means to bring problems and complaints concerning their well-being at work to the attention of management, and may appeal in matters affecting them without fear of retribution or prejudice.

-Any trainee or intern who feels that a grievance cannot be handled by routine discussion with his/her immediate supervisor is entitled to present the complaint and should be report it as soon as possible (within five (5) working days) in order to allow evaluation of all pertinent facts.
+Any trainee or intern who feels that a grievance cannot be handled by routine discussion with their immediate supervisor is entitled to present the complaint and should report it as soon as possible (within five (5) working days) in order to allow evaluation of all pertinent facts.